Suggestions and Complaints

 We will advise the patient that there is a complaints procedure in place and offer a Patient Complaints Leaflet and a Patient Complaint Form.
 Patients may alternatively wish to discuss their concerns with the Complaints Officer.
 The patient may complete the patient problem report form or put their concerns separately in writing or via our secure online form.

-If the complaint is provided verbally, this can be written down on the patient’s behalf and where possible, the patient will be shown the written account for their approval.
+If the complaint is provided verbally, this can be written down on the patient’s behalf and the patient will be shown the written account for their approval.

 The regulations require a complaint to be made within 12 months of the date on which the matter occurred, or from when the matter came to the attention of the complainant.
 It may still be possible for the practice to consider a complaint outside this time limit if the complainant has good reason for not making the complaint within the time limit and, despite the delay it is still possible to investigate the complaint fairly and effectively.